bachya/linkding-cli/README.md

 # Usage

+## Configuration Parameters

+Configuration parameters can be provided via a variety of sources:

+* CLI Options
+* Environment Variables
+* Configuration File

+### Available Parameters

-Usage instructions are provided via the `--help` option (either on the main `linkding` executable or on any of its commands):
+Information about available parameters can be found via the `--help` CLI option (either on the main `linkding` executable or on any of its commands):

 ```
 $ linkding --help